 In support of Ernest’s writing, Pauline busied herself with minimising distractions and typing out his pencil-written manuscripts.
 Since very early in their relationship, she had taken a keen interest in his work, providing constructive critiques.
 Even after their divorce Ernest publically credited Pauline as his best editor.
 Hemingway’s time in Key West with Pauline was one of his most prolific and resulted in some of his most acclaimed novels—hardly a coincidence.

 Divorce and death

 The couple divorced in 1940 after Hemingway met his third wife.
-Pauline remained resident of the Key West home and opened the Carolina Shop, selling high end fabrics and upholstery like the chenille bedspread in the master bedroom of the museum.
-While visiting her sister in Hollywood, Pauline passed away suddenly from a brain aneurysm aged 55.
+Pauline remained a resident of the Key West home and opened the Carolina Shop, selling high-end fabrics and upholstery like the chenille bedspread in the master bedroom of the home museum.
+Sadly, while visiting her sister in Hollywood, Pauline passed away suddenly from a brain aneurysm aged 55.

-You don’t need to have read a single Ernest Hemingway book or poem to enjoy a visit to the Key West house he shared with Pauline Pfeiffer.
-Certainly take the thirty-minute guided tour to get the most out of the experience.
+You don’t need to have read a single book or poem to enjoy a visit to Hemingway’s home in Key West.
+Certainly, take the thirty-minute guided tour to get the most out of the experience.
 There are so many stories written into the details of the beautiful home and gardens which have been registered as both a National Historic Landmark and a Literary Landmark.

 Address: 907 Whitehead Street, Key West

 Opening Hours: 9am-5pm, 365 days a year

 Admission: Adults $14, Children (6-12yrs) $6.00, Under 5’s free.
 The Museum accepts cash only.